gabcg/notes/MSI Notes/MSI.md

 This line loads the molecule into VMD and shows the ribbon and CPK representations.
 The alpha carbon of the first residue is colored in orange: that one is the fixed atom.

-Next, we go to Extensions > Simulation > IMD Connect (NAMD) and we type localhost as hostname and 3000 as port.
+Next, we go to `Extensions > Simulation > IMD Connect (NAMD)` and we type localhost as hostname and 3000 as port.
 When clicking on Connect, the simulation will start.

-We can apply forces to stretch the molecule with Mouse > Force > Atom and then click and drag on an atom in the opposite end of the one with the orange atom.
+We can apply forces to stretch the molecule with `Mouse > Force > Atom` and then click and drag on an atom in the opposite end of the one with the orange atom.
 A red arrow will appear, which represents the magnitude and direction of the force that is being applied.

 We can stretch the molecule to half of its original length.
 If when it arrives to that point we remove the force (by middle-clicking on the atom to which the force is being applied), we will see how the molecule holds back.

-### SMD
+### 11.2 Steered Molecular Dynamics

 IMD is useful to explore the system, but SMD allows a more systematic way to apply forces and analyse the system.